davidreyblanco/accessibility/README.md

 # Folder organization

 *data* folder contains csv files with indicator and their corresponding H3 indices and geometries, there are two sets one with CAR indices and a second one with WALK mode indices.
+Within this folder there are two index sets:

+* __raw__ with the raw gravitational indices
+* __boosted__ with the orthogonal gravitational indices

 # Indices categories